WalletWasabi/WasabiDoc/docs/glossary/README.md

 ### BIP

 Bitcoin Improvement Proposal.
-A proposal that members of the Bitcoin community have submitted to improve Bitcoin.
+A design document for introducing features or information to Bitcoin.
 Read more: [Wasabi Supported BIPs](/using-wasabi/BIPs.md)
 :::